ArenCarpenter/ArenCarpenter/README.md

 ## 👋 Welcome!

-I'm a data scientist interested in exploring the intersection of machine learning and healthcare/oncology.
-My primary academic interests in oncology include epigenetics, immunotherapy, and imaging technologies for pathology.
-As an undergraduate, I was a research assistant in a herpetology lab where I supported conservation efforts for many species, lead outreach events for community engagement, and first-authored research on the digestive physiology of Burmese pythons and the social behavior of Diamondback terrapins.
+I'm a data scientist interested in exploring the intersection of machine learning and complex systems.
+As an undergraduate, my primary academic interests were in economics and oncology—epigenetics, immunotherapy, and imaging technologies for pathology.
+I was a research assistant in a herpetology lab where I supported conservation efforts for many species, lead outreach events for community engagement, and first-authored research on the digestive physiology of Burmese pythons and the social behavior of Diamondback terrapins.

 I have experience in data acquisition and modeling, statistical analysis, machine learning, deep learning, image classification, and NLP.
 As an analytic, outcome-based thinker I bring strong interpersonal skills to projects with a diverse set of clients, to deliver individualized outcomes.
-With strong skills in project management and research, developed through a background in biology and theater, I am a leader that helps the healthcare industry drive improved pathological outcomes with machine learning/AI.
+With strong skills in project management and research, developed through a background in biology, finance, and theater, I am a leader that drives improved outcomes with machine learning.

-Outside of coding, I'm an avid sci-fi reader, completely average chess player, and Bob's Burgers fan.
+Outside of data science, I'm an avid sci-fi reader, average chess player, and Bob's Burgers fan.

 ## 💥 Happenings